-The Audit Committee of the Board is responsible for providing independent, objective oversight of the Corporation's accounting functions and internal controls.
-The Audit Committee acts under a written charter first adopted and approved by the Board in 2007, and most recently amended in July 2020, which is reviewed by the Board annually.
+The Audit Committee is responsible for providing independent, objective oversight of the Corporation's accounting functions and internal controls.
+The Audit Committee acts under a written charter first adopted and approved by the Board in 2007, and most recently amended in October 2020, which is reviewed by the Board annually.
 Each member of the Audit Committee is "independent" within the meaning of Rule 10A-3 of the Exchange Act and Section 803(B)(2) the NYSE American Company Guide and "independent" and "financially literate" within the meaning of such terms in NI 52-110.
 In accordance with Section 407 of the United States Sarbanes-Oxley Act of 2002 and Item 407(d)(5)(ii) and (iii) of Regulation S-K, the Board has identified Tracy A. Stevenson as the "Audit Committee Financial Expert."
 A copy of the Audit Committee Charter is available on the Corporation's website at www.vistagold.com.

-The responsibilities of the Audit Committee include recommending to the Board an accounting firm to be nominated for Shareholder approval as the Corporation's independent auditor.
-The Audit Committee is responsible for recommending to the Board that the Corporation's financial statements and the related management's discussion and analysis be included in its Annual Report on Form 10-K. The Audit Committee took a number of steps in making this recommendation for fiscal year 2020.
+The responsibilities of the Audit Committee include appointing and retaining the accounting firm that serves as the Corporation's independent auditor, which reports to the Audit Committee.
+The Board recommends to Shareholders the approval of the accounting firm appointed by the Audit Committee.
+The Audit Committee is responsible for recommending to the Board that the Corporation's financial statements and the related management's discussion and analysis be included in its Annual Report on Form 10-K. The Audit Committee took a number of steps in making this recommendation for fiscal year 2023.

-First, the Audit Committee discussed with Plante Moran those matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board, including information regarding the scope and results of the audit.
+First, the Audit Committee discussed with Davidson & Company those matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board, including information regarding the scope and results of the audit.
 These communications and discussions are intended to assist the Audit Committee in overseeing the financial reporting and disclosure process.

-Second, the Audit Committee discussed with Plante Moran the independence of Plante Moran and received from Plante Moran the letter required by applicable standards of the Public Company Accounting Oversight Board for independent auditor communications with Audit Committees, as may be modified or supplemented, concerning its independence as required under applicable independence standards for auditors of public companies.
+Second, the Audit Committee discussed with Davidson & Company the independence of Davidson & Company and received from Davidson & Company the letter required by applicable standards of the Public Company Accounting Oversight Board for independent auditor communications with audit committees, as may be modified or supplemented, concerning its independence as required under applicable independence standards for auditors of public companies.
 This discussion and disclosure assisted the Audit Committee in evaluating such independence.

-Finally, the Audit Committee reviewed and discussed, with the Corporation's management and Plante Moran, the Corporation's audited consolidated balance sheets at December 31, 2020, and consolidated statements of income, cash flows and shareholders' equity for the fiscal year ended December 31, 2020 and the related management's discussion and analysis to be included in the Corporation's Annual Report on Form 10-K.
+Finally, the Audit Committee reviewed and discussed, with the Corporation's management and Davidson & Company, the Corporation's audited consolidated balance sheets as at December 31, 2023, and consolidated statements of income/(loss), cash flows and shareholders' equity for the fiscal year ended December 31, 2023 and the related management's discussion and analysis included in the Corporation's Annual Report on Form 10-K.

-Based on the discussions with Plante Moran concerning the audit, their independence, the financial statement review, and such other matters deemed relevant and appropriate by the Audit Committee, the Audit Committee recommended to the Board that the Corporation's financial statements and the related management's discussion and analysis be included in the Corporation's Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
+Based on the discussions with Davidson & Company concerning the audit, their independence, the financial statement review, and such other matters deemed relevant and appropriate by the Audit Committee, the Audit Committee recommended to the Board that the Corporation's financial statements and the related management's discussion and analysis be included in the Corporation's Annual Report on Form 10-K for the fiscal year ended December 31, 2023.

-Submitted on behalf of the Audit Committee
+Submitted on behalf of the Audit Committee,

-TRACY A. STEVENSON (CHAIR) DEBORAH J. FRIEDMAN JOHN M. CLARK
+TRACY A. STEVENSON (CHAIR) JOHN M. CLARK DEBORAH J. FRIEDMAN